NotDhruvK/email_outreach_automations/readme.md

 ## Updating the files

-The way this project is set up, you will have three files which will be responsible for the email sending.
-These are
+The way this project is set up, you have only one file which will be used for email sending.
+The name of the file is **contacts.csv**

-1. firstemail.csv
-2. secondemail.csv
-3. thirdemail.csv
+Make sure that you correctly fill in the NAME and the EMAIL in this file.
+It is optional to fill in the ACCOUNT and OUTREACH numbers.

-**You will need to update these files daily.
-Fill them with 60 emails daily.**
+**You will need to update this file daily.
+Fill it with 180 emails daily.**
-These files need to be located in the same directory as the rest of the python files.
+This file needs to be located in the same directory as the rest of the python files.

 ## Using the code